Flexibility for CARES Act gaining momentum in Congress

-The Platte Institute and NC-based John Locke Foundation saw this problem with the legislation and has been leading of state policy groups asking Congress to provide additional financial flexibility for states and local governments in the federal CARES Act relief package.
+The Platte Institute and the North Carolina-based John Locke Foundation saw this problem with the legislation and have been leading a coalition of state policy groups asking Congress to provide additional financial flexibility for states and local governments in the federal CARES Act relief package.

 Since then, there have been discussions on how to deal with the growing problem of state and local government finances – ranging from allowing states to go bankrupt to an additional $500 billion relief package.
 With the introduction of these extreme ideas, the conversation has circled back around to Platte’s idea of flexibility.

 Late last week Rep. Bacon (R-NE) sponsored a bi-partisan FLEX Act allowing states and local governments more flexibility with the money the CARES Act has already sent to states.
 Yesterday, the US Senate joined in on the flexibility idea with U.S. Senators from Alaska leading the effort of a bipartisan bill titled the Coronavirus Relief Fund Flexibility Act.
 Another bill to amend the CARES Act to provide flexibility was also filed by Louisiana’s Sen. Kennedy (R-LA) earlier this week.